 The situation is a little more complex when a coworker decides to occupy your assigned space.
 We take pride in having our name on our workspace and think of our workstation as ‘ours’.
 Its natural to feel uncomfortable when you discover someone has used your workspace and it is not how you left it, even when you have nothing but business items present.

-Always follow good security practices, including locking your account when you step away from your computer, don’t bring valuables to work, and secure any personal items.
+Expert Tip: Always follow good security practices, including locking your account when you step away from your computer, don’t bring valuables to work, and secure any personal items.

 Maybe your company works more than one shift and noise from the cleaning crew makes their normal work area unbearable at times, or more commonly there is a general shortage of office space for the current staff and employees are looking for any available space to work quietly.
 Crowed break rooms and cafeterias also drive people to look elsewhere for a space to relax.